VesKark/SoftUni/C# Programming Fundamentals/09. Regular Expressions (Regex)/RegularExpressions-Lab/01.MatchFullName/README.md

 ## Writing the Regular Expression

-First, create a regular expression to match a valid full name, according to the condition.
+First, create a regular expression to match a valid full name, according to the conditions.
 A valid full name has the following characteristics:

  - It consists of **two words**.